thousandbrainsproject/tbp.monty/rfcs/0000_off_object_observations.md

 ### Overview of Current Sensory Processing Pipeline

-Monty's sensory processing pipeline uses `FeatureChangeSM` as a gatekeeper to determine which observations reach Learning Modules (LMs).
+Monty's sensory processing pipeline filters observations in `HabitatDistantPatchSM` by marking off-object states as `use_state=False`, and `FeatureChangeSM` (when enabled) adds a further gating layer on top of that change-detection logic.
 Currently, this filtering excludes off-object observations entirely.

 ### The Off-Object Filtering Problem